xli/piece-blog/README.md

       users: [login, logout, new, create]
       posts: [index, show]

-See config/privileges.yml
+We put them in config/privileges.yml

 User role
 ------------------

 Add role attribute to User model.
 We use string in this application, and set it when created user.
-Then in application we can get user role
-by:

     user.role